Fall Waitlist FAQ

 We appreciate the time and effort you put into your application.
-Virginia Tech received over 31,000 applications this year.
-Because of the strength of your application and supporting documentation, we felt that you deserved to be considered again should space becomes available.
+Virginia Tech received more than 47,000 applications this year.
+Because of the strength of your application and supporting documentation, we felt that you deserved to be considered again should space become available.

 You are understandably eager to have a final decision on your application.
-Staff in the Office of Undergraduate Admissions, however, cannot make that decision until all the responses from applicants already offered admission are returned.
+We cannot make a final decision until all the responses from applicants offered admission are returned.
 Therefore, we cannot answer questions about your chances of being selected for admission at this time.
-This year Virginia Tech received over 31,000 applications and we expect 6,675 to accept our offer and enroll.
-If we have fewer than 6,675 students accept our offer, we will offer admission to some of the students who chose to remain on our wait list.
+This year Virginia Tech received more than 47,000 applications and we expect 7,085 students to accept our offer and enroll.
+If we have fewer than 7,085 students accept our offer, we will offer admission to some of the students who chose to remain on our waitlist.

-Last year, we were unable to make offers from the wait list.
-In 2018 we were able to offer 1896 from our wait list.
-In 2017 we were unable to make any offers.
-In 2016, we were able to offer 1697 students from our wait list.
-In 2015 we made no offers from the wait list.
-As you can see, the number of students ultimately receiving offers from the wait list is highly unpredictable and variable.
+Last year, we were able to offer 2,458 applicants from the waitlist.
+In 2021, we were able to offer 3,286 applicants from the waitlist.
+In 2020, we were able to offer 3,961 applicants from the waitlist.
+In 2019, we were unable to make any offers.
+In 2018, we were able to offer 1,896 applicants from our waitlist.
+In 2017, we were unable to make any offers.
+As you can see, the number of students ultimately receiving offers from the waitlist is highly unpredictable and variable.

 - What are my options if I am not selected from the wait list and still wish to attend Virginia Tech?